We Set the Standard

-- Ensure that the offer or receipt of any gift or business courtesy is permitted by law and consistent with reasonable marketplace customs.
+- Ensure that the offered business courtesy is permitted by law and policy.

-- Verify that the rules of the recipient's organization are not violated by a gift.
+- Verify that the rules of the recipient’s organization are not violated by the offered business courtesy.

-- Do not offer, give, solicit or receive any form of bribe or .
-These are criminal acts under the laws of many countries including the U.S.
+- Do not offer, give, solicit or receive any form of bribe or kickback, as these are criminal acts.

 Why We Do It

-- We compete on the merits of our products and services and do not use the exchange of business courtesies to gain an unfair competitive advantage.
+- We compete on the merits of our products and services and do not to gain an unfair competitive advantage.